Fishing Lake Ouachita

-Channel – Parents guard eggs after spawning, which happens from May to July.
+Channel – Parents guard eggs after spawning from May to July.
 Their nests are in undercut banks and natural cavities, and you can lure them with shrimp, crayfish, nightcrawlers, chicken liver, or stink and cutbait.

 Blue – They spawn in slightly warmer temperatures (70° to 75°) and lay eggs in brush, debris, and undercut banks.
 The best time for flathead fishing is from March to May.
 Use shrimp, cutbait, shad, and cut shad.

 Flathead – They hang out at logs, rip rap, and underwater debris piles.
 They build nests in secluded areas when the water is 72° to 84°.
 For catching a flathead, hunt at night near underwater objects and use live bait (chubs, bluegills, suckers).

 Bullhead – A relatively small catfish with an average weight of less than a pound, bullhead is cheap to conquer.
 They spawn from May to June and lay egg nests near logs and tree roots.
 You can lure them with simple baits like catalpa worms, regular worms, and chicken liver.

 Catching a gar is a challenge, especially if you are in for trophy hunting.
 You can find the alligator, longnose, shortnose, and spotted gar at Lake Ouachita State Park.

 Alligator gars are the largest freshwater fish in the USA, reaching over 300 pounds and over 10 feet in length.
 They are dangerous predators for other underwater species and eat frogs, alligators, and other types of fish.
 You can capture them with bow fishing and trotlines.